Which Is Better, Wix or Webflow?

 Drag-and-Drop Editors

 Wix's editor is the definition of beginner-friendly.
-You pick a template, drag elements onto the canvas, and publish - no prior design or coding experience needed.
+You pick a template, drag elements onto the canvas, and publish.
+No prior design or coding experience needed.
 The interface is clean, everything is labelled intuitively, and the AI site builder (Wix ADI) can generate a starting point in minutes.
 If you want to learn more, check out our step-by-step guide on how to design a website with Wix.

 Site Navigation and Editing